 Rocksteady fans in uproar over Suicide Squad: Kill the Justice League always-online requirement in single-player

-Suicide Squad: Kill the Justice League is set to be released later this year.
-However, the latest news has caused some controversy among fans as it has been revealed that the game will require an internet connection for both solo and multiplayer modes.
+Rocksteady and Warner Bros. showcased a new gameplay of Suicide Squad: Kill the Justice League at the State of Play in February 2023, and followed it with an official FAQ release featuring details on the always-online requirement for the game during multiplayer and singleplayer modes.

-The news was first shared on the game’s official website in a FAQ with an answer that reads “Yes, an internet connection is required to play Suicide Squad: Kill the Justice League solo or via online co-op.”
-This has since gone viral, with many fans expressing their disappointment and frustration about the requirement.
+The FAQ was published on the game’s official website with an answer that reads, “Yes, an internet connection is required to play Suicide Squad: Kill the Justice League solo or via online co-op.”
+The announcement has since got viral and got mixed reception from the community, primarily negative, with many fans expressing disappointment and frustration about the requirement.

-Others are acknowledging that the trend of games requiring internet connections is becoming more and more common, and it seems to be the norm now.
+On Twitter, some fans are acknowledging that the trend of games requiring internet connections is becoming increasingly common, which seems to be the norm now.
 Overall, there is a sense of disappointment that such a highly anticipated game will require an internet connection, even when playing alone.

 Related: What is the release date of Suicide Squad: Kill The Justice League?

 Suicide Squad: Kill the Justice League is an action-adventure game that lets players take control of Harley Quinn, Deadshot, King Shark, and Captain Boomerang as they try to take down the Justice League, who have been turned into villains by Brainiac.
-The game features a single-player campaign as well as a co-op multiplayer mode that allows players to team up and take on missions together.
+The game features a single-player campaign and a co-op multiplayer mode that allows players to team up and take on missions together.

+Despite the uproar, Suicide Squad: Kill the Justice League remains one of this year’s most anticipated games.
+Fans are eagerly waiting to see how Rocksteady Studios will handle the game’s unique storyline and gameplay mechanics and whether or not the internet requirement will affect their overall experience.

-Rocksteady Studios will likely release more information about the feature in the coming weeks.
+Rocksteady Studios will likely release more information about the always-online feature closer to the game’s release.
 The studio is known for its critically acclaimed Batman: Arkham series, which also had a multiplayer component that required an internet connection.

-Despite the uproar, Suicide Squad: Kill the Justice League remains one of the most anticipated games of the year.
-Fans are eagerly waiting to see how Rocksteady Studios will handle the game’s unique storyline and gameplay mechanics and whether or not the internet requirement will affect their overall experience.